-The public comment period is now open for the Linn County Multi-Jurisdictional Hazard Mitigation Plan 2025–2030.
-The plan can be found in the Documents section or here and is open for anyone to provide written comments through January 28, 2025.
+The public comment period has ended for the Linn County Multi-Jurisdictional Hazard Mitigation Plan 2025–2030.
+The public comment period was open for anyone to provide written comments through January 28, 2025.
+The draft plan can be found in the Documents section or here.

 Plan Update Information